statorworks/LINUX_EXAMPLES/THEME/Readme.md

 Todo:

-Some of the folder icons that still look yellow need to be matche on next release.
+Some of the folder icons that still look yellow need to be matched on next release.

 Also need to make the setup more automated and efficient.